 Many evacuated Inuit eventually did return north, but some were too weak to ever return to the land.
-The government established rehabilitation centres at Iqaluit, Sanirajak, and Rankin Inlet to help Inuit adapt to post-sanatorium living, and specifically to become more self-sufficient in the modern economy.
+The Department of Native Affairs established rehabilitation centres at Iqaluit, Hall Beach, and Rankin Inlet to help Inuit adapt to post-sanatorium living, and specifically to become more self-sufficient in the modern economy.
 Trades, money management, home economics, sanitation, and business skills were taught.
 These centres played a necessary role in caring for returning patients, but they also tried to play an important role in integrating Inuit into the wage economy.

-Other people who were returned to the region from southern sanatoriums were sent to the wrong communities instead of being sent home.
+Other people who were returned to Qikiqtaaluk from southern sanatoriums were sent to the wrong communities instead of being sent home.
 Often the misplacement of Inuit was a result of language difficulties, haste, and even bungling.
-With Inuit who spoke little to no English and qallunaat in hospitals and vessels who spoke no Inuktitut, there were many opportunities for things to go wrong.
+With Inuit who spoke little to no English and Qallunaat in hospitals and vessels who spoke no Inuktitut, there were many opportunities for things to go wrong.
 Inuit were labelled with tags that they could not read.
-So, although their homes were intended for Igloolik, they might have been tagged for delivery to Clyde River.
+So although their homes were in Cape Dorset they might have been tagged for delivery to Clyde River.
 They would have been unable to explain or protest their own misplacement.
+Grygier reported that one man committed suicide after being delivered to a place he did not know and with no way to get home.

 The QTC has heard more stories about the misplacement of Inuit.
-Martha Flaherty was part of the high arctic relocations.
+Martha Flaherty was part of the High Arctic relocations.
 She and her family were moved to Grise Fiord while her sister, Lucy, was in a southern sanatorium receiving treatment for tuberculosis.
-Lucy was returned to Nunavik, but no one realized that her family was no longer there-they were in the high arctic.
+Lucy was returned to Nunavik, but no one realized that her family was no longer there-they were in the High Arctic.
 Lucy was then shipped to Resolute.
 It was not until the following year that Lucy, Martha, and the rest of the family were finally reunited in Grise Fiord.
 These mistakes caused anguish for her father.

 Temela Okpik's story is equally disturbing.
-Okpik told the QTC that he had been sent from his ilagiit nunagivaktangit near Kimmirut in 1956 to a southern hospital for treatment of tuberculosis.
-He spent the next three years in the south before finally boarding the C. D. Howe to be sent home.
-A measles outbreak occurred in the southern part of the Qikiqtani Region that year and passengers destined for Kimmirut, including Okpik, were diverted to Resolute, over 1,600 kilometres away.
-The following winter Okpik was again transferred, this time to Iqaluit.
-He was finally returned to his camp when an Inuk leaving Iqaluit by dog team agreed to bring Okpik home.
+Okpik told the QTC that he had been sent from his ilagiit nunagivaktangat near Kimmirut in 1956 to a southern hospital for treatment of tuberculosis.
+He spent the next three years down south before finally boarding the C.D.
+Howe to be sent home.
+A measles outbreak occurred in southern Qikiqtaaluk that year and passengers destined for Kimmirut, including Okpik, were diverted to Resolute, over 1,600 kilometres away.
+The following winter Okpik was again transferred, this time to Igaluit.
+He was finally returned to his camp when an Inuk leaving Igaluit by dog team agreed to bring Okpik home.
 Temela Okpik had been away almost six years-his journey home from the sanatorium alone had taken more than two.

-MOVED FOR SCHOOLING
+SCHOOLING

-By the early 1950s, the government abandoned earlier erratic attempts to provide schooling in ilagiit nunagivaktangit and started building and staffing schools in the settlements.
+By the early 1950s, the government abandoned earlier erratic attempts to provide schooling in the ilagiit nunagivaktangit and started building and staffing schools in the settlements.
 Some Inuit moved to the settlement so their children could attend school and work towards a job in the wage economy.
-To accommodate unaccompanied children in the settlements, the government-built hostels.
-These were meant to be a gentler alternative to sending young children to far-off residential schools and were sometimes supervised by Inuit.
+To accommodate unaccompanied children in the settlements, the government built hostels.
+These were meant to be a gentler alternative to sending young children to far-off residential schools, and were sometimes supervised by Inuit.